Visit the Pacific Coast, Colombia

 Even in the pouring rain (this is one of the rainiest places on Earth), the park can present quite the spectacle.
 You’ll see rainforest practically dripping down into a large lagoon, with streams of mist rolling down from the mountains at the park’s rear.

 Olive ridley sea turtles roam the beaches, and you can take boat rides through the mangroves.
 At the right time of year, you might see humpbacks off the coast, teaching their calves how to breach.

 Rain pelts Colombia’s Pacific Coast all year round, though sunny days are possible too.
 If you spend time there between June and October, you’ll have good chances of seeing humpback whales offshore.

-Suggested Pacific Coast itinerary
+Suggested itineraries featuring the Pacific Coast

 This sample itinerary will give you an idea of what is possible when you travel in the Pacific Coast, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.